OREGON GUN LAWS

 - Not be on any form of pre-trial release.

-- Not be required to register as a sex offender in any state.
+- Not registered as a sex offender in any state.

 - Have been discharged from the jurisdiction of a juvenile court for more than four years if you were under their jurisdiction for committing an act which, if committed by an adult, would have constituted a felony or a misdemeanor.